New: Latest NewsLetter now available (Nov 2013)

 There is a wide variety of natural habitats represented in this small area which stretches from the back of the Travis Perkins on Mead Road, under Pilley Bridge on the Old Bath Road, almost to Sandy Lane.
 For wildlife it is a corridor, or if you are a bat a flyway, from close to Leckhampton Common into the heart of the southern part of the town.

 View Pilley Bridge Nature Reserve in a larger map

-The Friends of Pilley Bridge Nature Reserve formed in 2012.
-Our aims are to improve the reserve for wildlife and for the enjoyment of nature by the local community.
+The Friends of Pilley Bridge Nature Reserve was formed in 2012, and is run by a group of enthusiasts and volunteers.
+Our aims are to protect and improve this environmentally important area as a reserve for wildlife and as a resource for the enjoyment of nature by the local community.
 With the aid of experts in their fields of study we are recording the flora and fauna within the reserve and providing data for use by local wildlife organisations.
 A management plan will be implemented to create greater diversity of wildlife.
 This work has already started with the thinning of the trees to bring back the butterflies and bees which have become fewer as the trees have shut out the sun.

 We hold regular events and activities, both for adults and children.
 There are guided walks, conservation work parties and lectures to take part in.
 For children and parents we have “Nature Explorers” events during school holidays.

 Why not become a member of Friends of Pilley Bridge Nature Reserve NOW! see our Contacts page for details.